PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Audited by deploy success rates and recovery drills.

-- Expect RLS policies for multi-tenant isolation.
+- Expect questions on RLS policies for multi-tenant isolation.

-- Verify encryption, logging, and retention practices.
+- Review encryption, logging, and retention practices for common compliance frameworks.

 1. Roles, privileges, and least privilege